Skip to Main Content

 Notes: “Re-Deliver to [DESTINATION CODE] in the [AM/PM – next delivery cycle].
 Attn: [preestablished recipient].”

-The material will arrive at the destination on LCS’s next delivery: Remember that material delivered from one repository to another must first go to LSF to be transferred to the vehicle servicing the designated drop point, hence the “Re-delivery” language.
+The material will arrive at the destination on LCS’s next delivery.
+Material delivered from one repository to another must first go to LSF to be transferred to the vehicle servicing the designated drop point, hence the “Re-Deliver” language.

 1. After setting up the delivery, you can send an email right from the access form itself, or alternatively build an excel file and attach it to an email.
 Choosing the latter allows us to more easily manipulate the data and or alter the message text, should we need to.
 For instance, it’s ideal to delete line items from the spreadsheet that have nothing to do with the re-delivery itself, i.e. our typical MSSA-to-LSF returns.